 What You Can Do to Protect Data

 If you wish to keep your data in an on-site data storage center, make sure you ask your IT provider how they would deal with storage issues.
 Do they have plenty of storage for the foreseeable future?
 What are they doing to upgrade security?
 When is their next hardware upgrade scheduled and how will this affect your data?
 Sometimes, all it takes is a short conversation to puts your fears to rest.
 If your provider cannot or will not answer these questions, view it as a red flag and consider moving your data now.
+Perhaps the IT provider will suggest using this Synology NAS option to keep data on-site.
+That should offer more storage capacity for the business.

 IT companies that have been making easy money for years with cheap data storage options will soon be in for a surprise if they haven’t accounted for upgrades to space and security.
 If you’ve stored your data with one of these companies, don’t panic.
 Have a conversation with them to see if they have a plan in place.
 If they don’t, speak with an IT consultant who can help you choose a new storage option and transfer your data safely.
+The best data storage options are when your network uses fiber optics and SFP transceivers (click here to view), which makes it much more secure and safer to use.

 Dan Clarke is the Vice President of Marketing, Business Development, and Web Services of Hilltop Consultants, a company providing DC IT Support and IT services in Washington DC.
 With over 18 years of experience in marketing strategy, communications, sales/business development, and the web/digital/creative strategy, design and development, Dan has also built and spearheaded the marketing divisions of corporations that include a national Managed IT Services Provider and international civil rights law firm.
 Alongside his role in overseeing all aspects of the company’s marketing & business development strategy and execution, Dan also uses his depth of experience, creativity, and ‘out-of-the-box’ thinking as a Virtual CIO (vCIO), web developer and digital strategist.
 His team’s relentless energy, tenacity, and service delivery help provide their clients with powerful insights, platforms, and solutions that can help take their businesses to the next level and beyond, making Hilltop one of the best IT Support in Washington DC.